Appetizer Addiction

 Author: Julia

-A quick and savory olive tapenade made with pantry staples.
-Great for crostini, canapés, or serving with your favorite cheese and charcuterie.
+A quick and savory olive tapenade made with black olives, capers, lemon juice, olive oil and fresh parsley.
+Great for crostini, canapés or serving with cheese and charcuterie.

 5 from 1 vote